SyneRBI/SIRF-SuperBuild/docker/README.md

 and change directory to this folder, `SIRF-SuperBuild/docker`.

-3. Optionally pull the pre-built image with `docker pull synerbi/sirf:service` (or `docker pull synerbi/sirf:service-gpu`), otherwise the next line will build it, resulting in a much smaller download but larger build time.
+3. Optionally pull the pre-built image with `docker pull synerbi/sirf:service` (or `docker pull synerbi/sirf:service-gpu`), otherwise the next line will build it, resulting in a much smaller download but longer build time.
 4. Run `./sirf-compose-server up -d sirf` (or `./sirf-compose-server-gpu up -d sirf`)
 5. Open a browser at <http://localhost:9999>.
-Note that starting the container may take a few minutes the first time, but only a few seconds afterwards.
+Note that starting the container may take 10 minutes or more the first time, but only a few seconds afterwards.
 (Run `docker logs -f sirf` to see the container's progress - eventually there should be a message stating the notebook has started.)